-5.1.1 Engine thrust line is already marked by factory (as shown)
+5.1.1 Engine thrust line is mark by factory it located on the POWER MODULE, Trial fit the POWER MODULE into the fuselage.

-POWER MODULE

-- 5.1.2 Clamp the engine to the engine mount, adjust the mount to make it levels on the mounting side by loosing the clamp on both sides of the T type engine mount. - 5.1.3 Put the engine, now with the engine mount on the power module align the thrust line with the engine sharp , decide the configuration of the mounting upright, 45,90,75 ,degree or inverted (in this book we show the 90 degree configuration with CX 50 Enya)
+- 5.1.2 Clamp the engine to the engine mount, adjust the mount to make it levels on the mounting side by loosing the clamp on both sides of the T type engine mount.
+(We recommended inverted engine mount position as shown) - 5.1.3 Put the engine, now with the engine mount on the power module align the thrust line with the engine sharp , decide the configuration of the mounting upright, 45,90,75 ,degree or inverted (in this book we show the inverted configuration)

-5.1.4 Use the pencil to mark the engine mount hole(as shown),once you have the hole location, drill the hole with 6mm (1/4 in) drill bit

-5.1.5 Mount the engine to the power module by using 4 black socket head machine screw (supplied) with metalwasher

-- 5.1.6 Drill a hole on the power module for the throttle push rod exit - 5.1.7 Mount the power module to the fuselage by using four nuts and washers supplied.
+- 5.1.4 Use the pencil to mark the engine mount hole , once you have the hole location, drill the hole with 6mm (1/4 in) drill bit - 5.1.5 Mount the engine to the power module by using 4 black socket head machine screw (supplied) with metal washer - 5.1.6 Drill a hole on the power module for the throttle push rod exit - 5.1.7 Mount the power module to the fuselage by using four nuts and washer supplied.
+(Two nuts for right thrust have been installed by factory).